 Yoga and Movement

 I am trained in facilitating a yoga model called Trauma Center Trauma-Sensitive Yoga (TCTSY).
 This way of practicing movement and yoga has been derived from the work of a leading centre for research on trauma, which many people know through the work of Bessel Van der Kolk (author of 'The Body Keeps the Score').
-You can read more about the background to the model here, including watching videos of a typical TCTSY session.
+You can read more about the background to the model here.

 TCTSY is appropriate for people who have a history of complex trauma and, in fact, is designed specifically for people who might have been accessing talking therapies without seeing any significant progress in their healing.
 It is also a great opportunity for anyone to explore their mental health and well-being from a different perspective.
 If you are experiencing symptoms like suicidal thoughts, self injury, feeling blank or spaced-out, or high levels of anxiety, TCTSY could be a helpful practice.

 I use yoga individually and with groups, and also in combination with talking therapy where it fits your needs.
 I am always happy to arrange a phone call free of charge to discuss what might fit you best.